theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 ### Run Services

-Follow the steps below to run services:

 === ":material-web: Testrun Services in the browser"

+	Follow the steps below to run services in your browser:

 	1. Navigate to the :yunio-nav-services: *Services* menu at the left side navigation area of the Designer.
 	2. Click :yunio-copy: under *Service* to copy the service URL of a service.